Skip to main content

 Quitting statistics and benefits

-Quitting vaping and smoking in Pennsylvania
+Quitting smoking and vaping in Pennsylvania

 • The CDC estimates 49.7% of daily adult smokers in Pennsylvania quit smoking for one or more days in 2019.3